stephenliu1944/easytool-react-permission/README.md

 ```

 ### Get User's permissions.
+getUserPermissions()
-getUserPermissions(), sync to get userPermissions data.
+Sync to get userPermissions data.
 ```js
 var userPermissions = permission.getUserPermissions();
 ```

+getUserPermissionsAsync()
-getUserPermissionsAsync(), async to get userPermissions data.
+Async to get userPermissions data.
 If you use setUserPermissionsAsync() method to set user's permissions, you better to use this method to get userPermissions data.
 ```js
 permission.getUserPermissionsAsync((userPermissions) => {
     console.log(userPermissions);